 The things that make Thanksgiving special can be the very things that make it stressful.
 Nearly everyone gets a four-day weekend, which most of us spend eating lots of food with our loved ones.
 When else, besides perhaps Super Bowl Sunday, are so many Americans so firmly on the same page?
 When else are so many of us on the roads or in airports at the same time?
 Here are some suggestions for keeping your Turkey Day travels as smooth as Grandma's pumpkin pie.

-DON'T GO HOME Tell the family you'll see them at Christmas, then head to Mexico or Canada for off-peak prices and smaller crowds.
+Tell the family you'll see them at Christmas, then head to Mexico or Canada for off-peak prices and smaller crowds.
 Don't want to ditch the relatives?
 Take a cruise with the whole clan and bond at sea.
-Call the AAA Travel Agency at (888) 937-5521 or visit aaa.com for itinerary help.
+Contact a AAA Travel Counselor for itinerary help.

 This article was first published in November 2004.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.